A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Introduction

 \subsection{Organization}

 The remainder of this paper is structured as follows.
-Section~\ref{sec: prelim} provides an overview of surface codes, the MWPM decoder, the BP-OSD algorithm, and the channel model.
-In Section~\ref{sec: method}, we introduce our proposed list decoding algorithm for handling surface codes with erroneous syndromes.
-Section~\ref{sec: simulation} presents numerical results demonstrating the effectiveness of the proposed algorithm.
-Finally, Section~\ref{sec: conclusion} concludes the paper.
+Sec.~\ref{sec: prelim} provides an overview of surface codes, the MWPM decoder, the extended BP-OSD algorithm and the channel model.
+In Sec.~\ref{sec: method}, we introduce our proposed list decoding algorithm for handling surface codes with erroneous syndromes.
+Sec.~\ref{sec: simulation} presents numerical results demonstrating the effectiveness of the proposed algorithm.
+Finally, Sec.~\ref{sec: conclusion} concludes the paper.